ltonetwork/documentation/identity/README.md

 A unique identifier for the identity within the event chain using UUID-4.

-#### name

-The name of the user that has taken this identity.

-#### email

-The email address of the user that has taken this identity.

 #### info

 The `info` object contains additional information about the user.
+Typically this should hold a `name` and `email` field.

-The `$schema` property defines the other properties of `info`.
+The object may include a `$schema` property to define the other properties of `info`.
 The schema for this is not defined by the Live Contracts specification.
 Having the user info in a schema that both systems understands means that a user can skip steps where it's asked to identity itself.
 The info may also hold properties that can be used for authentication.

 #### node